 Process of elimination to determine the cause

-A stepwise approach is critical to determine the cause of the itchiness.
+As stepwise approach is critical to determine the cause of the itchiness.
 Firstly, the easy to eliminate causes should be treated, such as parasites.

-Flea bite allergy.
+Flea bite allergy

-Parasitic skin diseases.
+Parasitic skin diseases

 Mange and lice can cause severe irritation to your pet.
-The skin irritation is especially on the ear pinna, face, elbows, hocks, feet, chest and abdomen.
+The skin irritation is typically concentrated around the ear pinna, face, elbows, hocks, feet, chest and abdomen.
 A skin scrape is often diagnostic, where the parasites are visualized under the microscope.
-Treatment and prevention have recently become easier and more effective through the development of longer-acting chewable and topical parasite treatment.
-However, treatment should span at least two months, while the lifecycle of the mite in the environment is up to a period of 21 days.
+Treatment and prevention have recently become easier and more effective through the development of longer acting chewable and topical parasite treatment.
+Treatment should span a period of at least two months, as the lifecycle of the mite in the environment is up to a period of 21 days.

 Pets with atopy will sometimes show a seasonal reoccurrence of itching skin.
-When washing the floors at home, rinse with water afterwards to decrease the number of chemicals on the floor.
-Fabric softeners can sometimes cause skin irritation, therefor prevent using them and wash blankets with an extra rinse program.
-Supportive treatment is important and will be discussed below, while life-long treatment will be necessary.
+When washing the floors at home, rinse with water afterwards to decrease the amount of chemicals on the floor.
+Fabric softeners can sometimes cause skin irritation, therefore avoid using them and wash blankets with an extra rinse program.
+Supportive treatment is important and will be discussed below.
+Life-long treatment is often necessary.

 Management of an itchy dog

-3. Topical treatment
+- Topical treatment

-Essential fatty acids (Omega 3 and 6)
+- Essential fatty acids (Omega 3 and 6)

-This is a medication that relieves itch fast.
+This medication provides a fast relief to itching.
 Apoquel targets specific small proteins(cytokines) that cause itch and inflammation in allergic dogs.
 This medication has few side effects and can safely be used long term.